-Class assessments identify topics for particular classes to work on.
-However some children may benefit from additional individual support.
+Class assessments identify needs of specific classes.
+However some children may benefit from individual support.
 For some there may be an obvious reason why they need this extra help.
-This might be bereavement, family break- down, anger management or an identified medical condition such as ADHD.
+This might be bereavement, family breakdown, anger management or an identified condition such as Autism and/or ADHD.

 At Carbeile Junior School all staff are trained to provide social and emotional support for pupils.
 Juliet Evans and Cheryl Rooney have received specific training as Thrive Practitioners and are striving to improve their skills even further through Trauma Informed Schools Training.
 ALL TAs have recently received extensive Thrive training, including Louise Battersby, who also works with the Pastoral Team using the Thrive approach in the afternoons.